 Unlike more traditional restaurants, Mott 32 makes forward-thinking dishes using premium foreign ingredients like jamon Iberico, truffle, and caviar.
 You’ll find siu mai stuffed with molten quail eggs and har gow filled with lobster and Yunnan ham.

 Personally, I prefer more traditional yum cha but Mott 32 sounds too good not to experience at least once.
-Ren and I are already talking about our next trip to Hong Kong.
+We’re already talking about our next trip to Hong Kong.
 Once we’ve firmed up our dates, securing reservations at Mott 32 is the first thing I’ll do.

 I learned about the Yum Cha chain from the same Medium article about the future of dim sum.
 They’re a new-school dim sum restaurant that caters to the younger Instagram set with their pig-shaped buns and googly-eyed baos.
 We’ll definitely check them out as well on our next trip to Hong Kong.

-THE FUTURE OF DIM SUM IN HONG KONG
+THE FUTURE OF YUM CHA IN HONG KONG

-Going back to the future of dim sum, there are signs that traditional yum cha culture in Hong Kong is dying.
-According to the article, the core yum cha fan base is aging, as is the pool of skilled cooks who can make it.
+Going back to the Medium article on the future of yum cha, there are signs that traditional yum cha culture in Hong Kong is dying.
+According to the author, the core yum cha fan base is aging, as is the pool of skilled cooks who can make it.
 Western restaurants are said to offer better benefits and allow more creative freedom than the world of traditional Cantonese fine dining.

 On top of it all, Hong Kong has the most expensive real estate in the world, making you wonder how classic teahouses offering affordable yum cha can survive in today’s landscape.
-Case in point, my little feast at One Dim Sum set me back HKD 116 (about USD 15) in a space that probably costs around HKD 140,000 (about USD 17,850) a month in rent.
-How many baskets of har gow do they need to sell just to break even?
+Rent in Hong Kong is astronomical.
+How many baskets of har gow does a teahouse need to sell just to break even?

-I’m not an expert on yum cha so I can’t speak about its future, but I’d like to think that something as culturally significant as dim sum will find a way to stay.
+I’m not an expert on yum cha so I can’t speak about its future, but I’d like to think that something as culturally significant as yum cha will find a way to stay.
 It has to.
-For traveleaters like us, a trip to Hong Kong without dim sum is like a trip to Singapore without laksa.
-It’s unthinkable.
+For traveleaters like us, a trip to Hong Kong without picking out bamboo steamers from push carts is like going to Singapore and not eating laksa.

 No matter what the future holds for yum cha in Hong Kong, I suggest experiencing as much of it as you can.
 Go for the whole spectrum.
 Fight your way at traditional teahouses like Lin Heung and taste its possibilities at Mott 32.
 You’re in the city with the world’s best dim sum so enjoy it and enjoy it often.